 In the virtual meeting, I had the laptop sharing the screen for editing and image review and a phone that was roving for showing what was happening on set.
 This is a lot to manage — a dedicated Digital Tech to handle all the file capture, back up, GoToMeeting, and FaceTime activity is essential.

 The assignment was a rousing success, not least of all because a video showing how to safely do a commissioned shoot (shot by Adrian) came out of it.
 That video has helped Steve reconnect with even more previous clients and seemed to put them at ease a bit.
 With a sanitation kit like the one Steve’s got, that makes sense.

 Since the video went out, I have reconnected with a number of previous clients about new and past projects.
 All of them spoke very favorably about the video, and I got the impression that they were more at ease with the thought of commissioning a production after seeing how shoots can be done safely despite the new working conditions.

-Check out more of Steve's work at steveboxall.com.
+See more of Steve’s work on his website.

 Read more about Steve on our Published blog.

 Let us help you Find Photographers, source Stock Photography,

 Produce Your Shoot — or just reach out to hear more!